Simplify and Embrace

 - Reduce fear.
 Fear is a real feeling; however, it is up to you to combat it.
 Everyone has fear.
 I found that by reducing negative thoughts, I reduced my fear.
 I am no longer afraid of failing because I stopped focusing on failing.
 I have always heard from people with kids that “their children are fearless.”
 Have you ever stopped to think about that for a moment?
 Children are fearless because they don’t have a pathway to tell them to be afraid.
 They don’t have negative thoughts from experiences or exposure.
 What exposure and experiences can you implement in your life to retrain your brain to reduce your fear?

 - Simplify.
+Slow Down.
 I recently read an article shared on Facebook about what people need.
 It said people need love, healthy food, positive experiences, and being outside.
 It said the things people need are inexpensive.
-We spend much of our time focusing on the big house, fancy cars, fancy shoes, watches, purses and we miss the experiences.
-I encourage you to simplify.
+We spend much of our time focusing on the big house, fancy cars, fancy shoes, watches, purses, and we miss the experiences.
+I encourage you to simplify, to slow down.
 I am working on another post to show how I have simplified some areas in my life.
 Stay tuned.

 I hope this post encourages you to “stop and smell the roses.”
 To reduce the negative pathways that are carved out in your brain and to focus on and embrace your best self!